trafalmejo/FigmaDesignStatus/README.md

-This plugin allows to label frames in order to keeo track of SOT, Previous versions, A/B Testing, and Deprecated
+This plugin allows to label frames in order to keeo[track of SOT, Previous versions, A/B Testing, and Deprecated versions

 Below are the steps to get your plugin running.
 You can also find instructions at: